saMahmoudzadeh/docs/eloquent.md

 <a name="uuid-and-ulid-keys"></a>
 ### UUID and ULID Keys

 Instead of using auto-incrementing integers as your Eloquent model's primary keys, you may choose to use UUIDs instead.
-UUIDs are universally unique alpha-numeric identifiers that are 36 characters long.
+UUIDs are universally unique alphanumeric identifiers that are 36 characters long.

 If you would like a model to use a UUID key instead of an auto-incrementing integer key, you may use the `Illuminate\Database\Eloquent\Concerns\HasUuids` trait on the model.
 Of course, you should ensure that the model has a [UUID equivalent primary key column](/docs/{{version}}/migrations#column-method-uuid):